MekdiYilma/dreams/README.md

 <img src="./img/sad_dreams_two_tailed.jpg" width="800">

-After running a difference in two proportions two-tailed hypothesis test, the probability that the younger and older adults have different proportions given the null hypothesis is ~ 1%, which is much lower than the initial acceptable rate we decided (i.e., alpha of 5%).
+After running a difference in two proportions two-tailed hypothesis test, we can see that the probability that the younger and older adults have different proportions given the null hypothesis is ~ 1%, which is much lower than the initial acceptable rate we decided at the start of the test (i.e., alpha of 5%).
 Therefore, we have sufficient evidence to reject the null hypothesis in favor of the alternative hypothesis.

 Bootstrapping the sample proportion of sad dreams in the younger and older age group suggests a reason to believe that the younger adults have more sad dreams than their opposite counterparts in age.
 This is demonstrated with the below chart that shows the distribution of the mean of the sample proportions with the resampling size of 10,000 times.